jauderho/dkimpy/README.md

 In addition to arcsign and arcverify, the dkim module now provides arc_sign and arc_verify functions as well as an ARC class.

+If an invalid authentication results header field is included in the set for ARC, it is ignored and no error is raised.

 Both DKIM ed25519 and ARC are now considered stable (no longer experimantal).

 ## ASYNC SUPPORT